jmcwilliams403/dvorak-altgr-intl-extd/README.md

-# dvorak-altgr-intl-extd
-# Dvorak AltGr International
+# Dvorak AltGr International Extended
 ![This is an image](kbddvagx.png)

 This is a Windows port of the Linux/Unix implementation of Dvorak International, with dead keys moved to the AltGr and AltGr+Shift modifier states.<br>